Where are 6 month LPN Programs in Ct?

 TEAS is an acronym for the Test of Essential Academic Skills.
 An applicant answers 170 questions categorized under English grammar, Mathematics, and Science.
 LPN programs in CT only admit students who’ve scored 70% and above in the TEAS exam.

 Exam candidates get 10 weeks of preparation.
-It’s easy to find active study groups online where students share knowledge as well as exam questions from previous years.
+It’s easy to find online study groups where students share knowledge and exam questions from previous years.

 2. High school diploma with a minimum 2.50 GPA

 Are you in high school currently?
-Truth is, you need to focus on your academics to earn eligibility for a career in nursing.
+The truth is you need to focus on your academics to earn eligibility for a career in nursing.
 You’ll also have a better chance of acing the TEAS test because it’s based on subjects taught in high school.

-Is it possible to get into nursing school in CT with a low GPA?
-Yes, it’s possible only after the applicant attends a prerequisite school.
-These courses have a duration ranging from eight to ten months and are quite affordable.
+Is getting into nursing school in CT with a low GPA possible?
+Yes, it’s likely only after the applicant attends a prerequisite school.
+These courses have an affordable duration ranging from eight to ten months.

 3. Background Checks

-It might take a little longer to join LPN programs in CT when an applicant has several DUIs in his or her record.
+It might take longer to join LPN programs in CT when applicants have several DUIs on their records.
 Some crimes, on the other hand, usually attract instant disqualification.
-It’s impossible to earn admission when one’s criminal records get tainted with murder or sexual offense.
+It’s impossible to earn admission when one’s criminal records get tainted with murder or sexual offenses.

 1. Can LPNs have visible tattoos?

 In virtually all hospitals, management requires the staff to cover up all visible ink.
-That’s why you’ll see some nurses wearing long-sleeved t-shirts under their blue scrub tops.
-An applicant also has to avoid extreme body piercings to avoid unnecessary conflicts with conservative patients.
+That’s why some nurses wear long-sleeved t-shirts under their blue scrub tops.
+An applicant must also avoid extreme body piercings to avoid unnecessary conflicts with conservative patients.

 Admissions get rejected instantly when an applicant has tattoos on prominent areas such as the face, neck, and fingers.